biotite-dev/biotite/doc/tutorial/structure/atoms.rst

         atom_name="C", element="C"
     )

-The first parameter are the coordinates (internally converted into an :class:`ndarray`), the other parameters are annotations.
+The first parameter is the coordinates (internally converted into an :class:`ndarray`), the other parameters are annotations.
 The annotations shown in this example are mandatory:
 The chain ID, residue ID, residue name, insertion code, atom name, element and